dexidp/website/content/docs/development/integration-tests.md

 ## Kubernetes

-Running integration tests for Kubernetes storage require the `DEX_KUBERNETES_CONFIG_PATH` environment variable with the path to kubeconfig file of the existing cluster.
+Running integration tests for Kubernetes storage requires the `DEX_KUBERNETES_CONFIG_PATH` environment variable be set with the path to kubeconfig file of the existing cluster.
 For tests, it is ok to use "mini" Kubernetes distributive, e.g., [KinD][kind], [Microk8s][microk8s].

-There is an example for running tests in the KinD cluster.
+Example KinD cluster test run:

-* Install KinD using the instruction from the [official website][kind-install].
+* Install KinD using the instructions from the [official website][kind-install].

 * Run tests by executing the following commands:
   ```bash